thediveo/lxkns/docs/introduction.md

 the **visibility of mount points**, taking different forms of **overmounting** into consideration.

+And since **lxkns** needs to discover all processes and tasks anyway, it can additionally show you which of them activate realtime scheduling and high priorities, as well the CPUs they're allowed to run on.

 ## Quick Deploy

 Make sure that you have a fairly recent Docker engine installed, including the